felixbuenemann/xlsxtream/README.md

 CSV in Excel is very buggy and error prone.
 It's very efficient and can quickly write millions of rows with low memory usage.

-Xlsxtream does not support formatting, charts, comments and a myriad of other [OOXML](https://en.wikipedia.org/wiki/Office_Open_XML) features.
-If you are looking for a fully featured solution take a look at [caxslx](https://github.com/caxlsx/caxlsx).
+Xlsxtream supports some basic cell styling, fonts and bordering.
+However if you fancy charts, comments and a myriad of other [OOXML](https://en.wikipedia.org/wiki/Office_Open_XML) features it might be worth looking for a fully featured solution take a look at [caxslx](https://github.com/caxlsx/caxlsx).

 Xlsxtream supports writing to files or IO-like objects, data is flushed as the ZIP compressor sees fit.